Line Equation in Intercept Form

 LaTeX code for a TikZ figure

-This is a first draft of a TikZ picture illustraing this classical formula to be used for math help channels.
 Adding \caption{for the picture} without “Figure 1:” requires \usepackage{caption} and wrapping with \begin{figure}.
 It also possible to use the primitive TeX command \par, but it would be complicated to use that with standalone.
 In the previous post, the SVG picture from the LaTeX table in an article has too much useless whitespace around the table.
-[Read More]
+I don’t bother to learn other packages, as I need time for other more important stuff.

 LaTeX